Rajkrishna-T-R/AXI4-Lite_RAM/README.md

 This design is based on AXI4-Lite version.

-In the RTL branch, the code for the simeple AXI wrapper and the RAM module are uploaded
+In the RTL branch, HDL code, testbench and readme file are attached